 Dr Mitiku Hambisa is a Senior Research Associate at the University of New South Wales, Australia, and a Conjoint Research Fellow at Neuroscience Research Australia.
-He completed his PhD in Clinical Epidemiology and Medical Statistics from the University of Newcastle, Australia, in 2022.
-He completed a Master of Public Health Degree (MPH) in Epidemiology from Addis Ababa University (July 2012), a Postgraduate Diploma in higher education teaching from Haramaya University (February 2017), and a Bachelor of Science in Public health (B.Sc.) from Jimma University (June 2007), Ethiopia.
+He completed his PhD in Clinical Epidemiology and Medical Statistics from the University of Newcastle, Australia.
+Dr Hambisa completed a Master of Public Health Degree (MPH) in Epidemiology from Addis Ababa University, a Postgraduate Diploma in higher education teaching from Haramaya University, and a Bachelor of Science in Public Health (B.Sc.) from Jimma University, Ethiopia.

-He researches healthy ageing, driving in older age, healthy and working life expectancies, age-related chronic diseases, and health services utilisation in later life.
-Mitiku’s PhD project examined “Driving in later years of life and age-related vision changes: Assessment of healthy ageing and health care utilisation among Australian women using ‘driving’ as an operational indicator of ageing well”, using the Australian Longitudinal Study on Women’s Health (ALSWH) data, the largest long-running project in Australia.
+He researches healthy ageing, healthy and working life expectancies, chronic diseases, infectious diseases, particularly Human immunodeficiency virus (HIV), mother-to-child HIV prevention, and health services utilisation.
+Mitiku’s PhD project examined “healthy ageing and health care utilisation among Australian women using ‘driving’ as an operational indicator of ageing well” using the Australian Longitudinal Study on Women’s Health (ALSWH) data, the largest long-running project in Australia.

 Dr Hambisa has published 22 high-quality research papers (7 as a first author) in high-ranked journals, which received 6,444 citations (h-index=13, i10-index=16) as of October 2022.
 Before joining PhD program, Dr Hambisa worked as an Assistant Professor of Epidemiology, lecturer, and researcher teaching different courses, including epidemiology, research methods in health, biostatistics, and communicable disease control for undergraduate students at the College of Health and Medical Sciences, Haramaya University, Ethiopia.
 He has over ten years of research and academic experience in Ethiopia.
 His research skills include but are not limited to longitudinal data analysis, generalised estimating equation modelling (GEE), statistical model building, logistic regression, survival analysis, and using different statistical software packages (SAS, SPSS, and Epi-data).